 Growing up in Montreal, obsessed with skateboarding and snowboarding Todd moved out to Whistler in 2000.
 Armed with a point and shoot camera and some encouragement, Todd dove into a career orientated around snowboard photography.

 I’ll let him fill you in on the details.

-Todd: I just saw a way to combine at that time my two loves which was snowboarding and photography.
-So I did a photography course for two and half years back in Montreal Quebec.
+Todd: I just saw a way to combine at that time my two loves which were snowboarding and photography.
+So I did a photography course for two and a half years back in Montreal Quebec.
 I knew when I was done that I wanted to come back to Whistler and kind of have a go at it.
 That was 11 years ago this month.